Asefeh Dahmardeh Ghalehno, Maryam Ghavidel-Aliabadi, Zeinab Shahmohamadi, Maliheh Mehrshad, Mohammad Ali Amoozegar, Abolghasem Danesh,

 Abstract

-Background an Aims: The age structure of the society has changed.with decreasing in mortality.
-With increasing the number of elderly people, paying attention to their physical, mental and social needs is one of the essential issues in society.
-It is necessary to have a reliable and valid tools for assessing the health status of this group of people for arranging future policies and planning health-treatment interventions.
-This study intends to investigate the psychometrics of the Lali Questionnaire for healthy lifestyle with item-response theory in the elderly of Karaj city.
+Introduction: The age structure of the population has changed due to a decrease in mortality rates.
+With the increase in the number of elderly individuals, addressing their physical, mental, and social needs has become essential.
+It is necessary to have a reliable and valid tool for assessing the health status of this group for developing future policies and planning health interventions.
+This study aimed to evaluate the psychometric properties of Lali’s Healthy Lifestyle Questionnaire using Item Response Theory (IRT) among the elderly in Karaj City.

-Methods: Data collection have been done through distribution of questionnaires and interviews with patients in the health centers of Karaj city.
-In addition to demographic information, a healthy lifestyle questionnaire (Lali 2012) was used to collect information.
-The obtained information was analyzed with spss 26and Stata17 software.
+Methods: Data collection was done through the distribution of questionnaires and interviews with patients in the health centers of Karaj city.
+In addition to demographic information, Lali's Healthy Lifestyle Questionnaire (2012) was used to collect data.

 Results: The mean (standard deviation) age of the participants in the study was 66.82 (6.59) years.
-Based on the fit criteria of the Akaike information, the nominal response model (NRM) had a better fit to the data among the common models in item-response theory for questionnaires with Likert scales.
-Based on this model, among the 54 items used, 6 items did not meet the acceptable criteria for discriminate parameter and were omitted from the questionnaire.
-Based on the total information function of the questionnaire, it has the ability to differentiate people in the trait range (-1.5, 2.5)
+Based on the Akaike Information Criterion (AIC), the Nominal Response Model (NRM) demonstrated a better fit to the data among the common IRT models for Likert-scale questionnaires.
+Based on this model, out of the 54 items used, 6 items did not meet the acceptable criteria for the discrimination parameter and were excluded from the questionnaire.
+Based on the total information function, the questionnaire can appropriately differentiate individuals within the ability range of -1.5 to 2.5.

-Conclusion: Using the item-response theory in psychometric of questionnaires helps to reduce the number of unrelated items and increase the accuracy of the measurement tools.
+Conclusions: Using Item Response Theory in questionnaire psychometrics helps to reduce the number of unrelated items and increase the accuracy of the measurement tools.